jlpteaching/ECS154B/syllabus/syllabus.md

 You can learn more about the broad range of confidential mental health services available on campus via [Student Health and Counseling Services](https://shcs.ucdavis.edu/).

 You can also contact me during office hours, via email, or by making a separate office hour appointment: [jlowepower@ucdavis.edu](mailto:jlowepower@ucdavis.edu).
+If you need additional accommodations due to these or other personal issues, don't hesitate to ask.
+I cannot guarantee that I will be able to make accommodations.
+However, reaching out to me earlier will increase the likelihood that I can make accommodations.

 ## Prerequisites